 Goal: create one relationship ritual and one recovery ritual.

 Peace is the most under-designed of the three domains and the most resistant to optimization frameworks.
-You cannot hack your way to genuine connection.
-But you can stop leaving it to chance.
+Genuine connection cannot be hacked.
+But it can stop being left to chance — and chance has not been delivering.

 The Relationship Ritual

-From your week one audit, you identified the five people you spent the most time with.
-Now identify the one person whose relationship you most want to deepen — a partner, a close friend, a sibling, a mentor.
+The week one audit identified the five people who got the most time.
+Now identify the one person whose relationship most deserves deepening — a partner, a close friend, a sibling, a mentor.

 Schedule one recurring block with this person this week.
 Not an event — a recurring default.
 Same time, same rough format, repeating.
 Thirty minutes over the phone every Sunday morning.
 A walk every Tuesday after work.
 A standing video call every other Friday.